1.1 We are committed to safeguarding the privacy of our website visitors and service users.

-5.4 Dubsado (my Client Management System) is situated in the USA.
+5.4 The hosting facilities for our email marketing system and our Client Management System are situated in the USA.
 The European Commission has made an “adequacy decision” with respect to the data protection laws of the USA.
 Transfers to the USA will be protected by appropriate safeguards, namely the use of standard data protection clauses adopted or approved by the European Commission.

 5.5 You acknowledge that personal data that you submit for publication through our website or services may be available, via the internet, around the world.
 We cannot prevent the use (or misuse) of such personal data by others.

 6.1 This Section 6 sets out our data retention policies and procedure, which are designed to help ensure that we comply with our legal obligations in relation to the retention and deletion of personal data.

 6.2 Personal data that we process for any purpose or purposes shall not be kept for longer than is necessary for that purpose or those purposes.

 6.3 For tax purposes the law requires us to keep basic information about our customers for six years after they stop being customers.